bcap/awstool/README.md

     docker run --rm -v ~/.aws:/root/.aws -a stdout -a stderr bcap/awstool help

+You can also download pre-built binaries from the [releases page](https://github.com/bcap/awstool/releases/)

 ## Building & Running

 After cloning the repo you can use the `awstool.sh` script, which wraps building a docker image and running it: